Robotic Lung Surgery

 The precision of robotic instrumentation allows more thorough lymph node dissection during lung cancer surgery.
 Research published in the European Journal of Cardio-Thoracic Surgery (2026) confirms that improved lymph node yield from robotic resection independently predicts better survival in non-small cell lung cancer — meaning the operation itself influences long-term outcome, not just the tumour biology.

 In practical terms: a robotic operation takes longer to set up, requires more investment in technology and training, and demands a higher operative volume to perform well.
-The fact that GSTT performs 57.8% of its lung cancer surgery robotically — at the UK's highest volume — reflects a deliberate commitment to this standard.
+The fact that GSTT performs 71.3% of its anatomic resections robotically — at the UK's highest volume — reflects a deliberate commitment to this standard.

 Robotic approach